Why is this medication prescribed?

 What should I do if I forget a dose?

-Inject the missed dose as soon as you remember it.
-However, if there are 7 days or less until the next scheduled dose, skip the missed dose and continue your regular dosing schedule.
+If you administer evolocumab injection every 2 weeks and if it is within 7 days from your missed scheduled dose, inject it as soon as you remember it and continue your regular dosing schedule.
+However, if there are more than 7 days from your missed dose, skip it and continue your regular dosing schedule.
 Do not inject a double dose to make up for a missed dose.
 Call your doctor if you miss a dose and have questions about what to do.

 What side effects can this medication cause?